-Some proposals call for lowering payment rates to hospitals, physicians, drug companies and other health care stakeholders.
-One key question is whether Parliament would agree to enact legislation that would lower payment rates to the extent contemplated in the current policy proposals.
+Some proposals call for lowering payment rates to hospitals, physicians, drug companies, and other health care stakeholders.
+One key question is whether Congress would agree to enact legislation that would lower payment rates to the extent contemplated in the current policy proposals.

 Opinions also change depending on which facts are presented.

 Views also differ by political party (just as they continue to differ on the ACA).
-For example, most Democrats (77 per cent) and the majority of Independents favour Medicare for All (53 per cent).
-Most Democrats and Independents also favour a Public Option (87 per cent and 72 per cent, respectively).
-Meanwhile, most (69 per cent) Republicans strongly oppose a national Medicare for All plan and nearly four in 10 (39 per cent) strongly oppose a government-administered Public Option.
-35
+For example, most Democrats (77 percent) and the majority of Independents favor Medicare for All (53 percent).
+Most Democrats and Independents also favor a Public Option (87 percent and 72 percent, respectively).
+Meanwhile, most (69 percent) Republicans strongly oppose a national Medicare for All plan and nearly four in 10 (39 percent) strongly oppose a government-administered Public Option.35

 All of the proposals have the potential to affect all the federal and state agencies that pay for or regulate health care coverage and insurance (figure 4).
 Most of the major laws that impact coverage would also need to be addressed.
-For example, the Social Security Amendments of 1965 amended the Social Security Act (SSA) and created the Medicare and Medicaid programmes.
+For example, the Social Security Amendments of 1965 amended the Social Security Act (SSA) and created the Medicare and Medicaid programs.
 The Public Health Service (PHS) Act and the Employee Retirement Income Security Act (ERISA) impact individual and employer-sponsored coverage.
-The US tax code under the Internal Revenue Service (IRS) contains numerous provisions to encourage employer-sponsored coverage, impose penalties for not offering coverage and raise income to pay for many programmes.
+The US tax code under the Internal Revenue Service (IRS) contains numerous provisions to encourage employer-sponsored coverage, impose penalties for not offering coverage, and raise revenue to pay for many programs.
 The ACA made significant revisions to each of these laws.

 But even if some version of these proposals were to become law, it would likely not solve all the issues ailing America’s health care system.
 Remaining challenges could include:

-Expanding coverage, reducing health care costs and improving outcomes for patients will likely remain at the forefront of the US policy agenda and will require agility for many health care stakeholders.
-The US health care system is a balance of public programmes and private sponsorship.
-That balance will likely continue to be challenged and debated as federal funding, private contributions and tax incentives exist for coverage, financing and delivery of innovative health care approaches.
-Health care is dynamic by nature—diseases emerge, discoveries are made and new paths to wellness are emulated.
-All of this should be considered for health care stakeholders to best meet their business priorities, respond to the constantly evolving health care environment and pursue their commitment to consumers.
+Expanding coverage, reducing health care costs, and improving outcomes for patients will likely remain at the forefront of the US policy agenda and will require agility for many health care stakeholders.
+The US health care system is a balance of public programs and private sponsorship.
+That balance will likely continue to be challenged and debated as federal funding, private contributions, and tax incentives exist for coverage, financing, and delivery of innovative health care approaches.
+Health care is dynamic by nature—diseases emerge, discoveries are made, and new paths to wellness are emulated.
+All of this should be considered for health care stakeholders to best meet their business priorities, respond to the constantly evolving health care environment, and pursue their commitment to consumers.